polifonia-project/folk_ngram_analysis/root_note_detection/README.md

 # Root Note Detection

 This folder contains the Jupyter Notebook script for the root note detection task.
 This folder contains two files.
-The one is Jupyter Notebook script and the other is the .csv file.
-The file read the CSV files and then perform the following steps:
+The one is Jupyter Notebook script and the other is the ```cre_root_detection.csv``` file.
+The jupyter file read the CSV file and then perform the following steps:

 * 1- Perform Exploratory Data Analysis, such as null value, classes count, box plot, correlations, etc.